Vietnam E-Visa Application And Photo

 What is the difference between Vietnamese e-Visa and visa-on-arrival?

 The main difference is its form.
-The Vietnamese e-visa is issued in a pdf file and does not have to have a physical form stamped to your visa like a conventional visa.
-On the other hand, a visa on arrival gets stamped on your passport once you arrive in Vietnam.
-However, you will still need to register online in advance to get your visa on arrival stamped at your port of entry.
+The Vietnamese e-visa is issued as a PDF file and does not require a physical stamp in your passport like a conventional visa.
+On the other hand, a visa on arrival gets stamped directly into your passport once you arrive in Vietnam.
+However, you will still need to obtain an approval letter online in advance to get your visa on arrival stamped at your port of entry.

 Vietnam E-visa application process